mike-moores/tdd-bowling-kata/readme.md

 JavaScript Bowling Kata
 =======================

 This kata aims to help the participant become familiar with test-first design, also commonly called test-driven development, or TDD.
-We prefer test-first design, since design of the code can oftem be a more important benefit from applying this approach.
+We prefer test-first design, since design of the code can often be a more important benefit from applying this approach.
 You should also find complexity is _much_ easier to manage.
 Considered together, if you end up with a solid design, manageable complexity and automated test coverage, not applying these practices is just asking for pain (short term and long term).

 ## Setup